 A historical gem in Lake Norman is in the same area as the Carolina Raptor Center.
 You can take a guided or self-guided tour of Historic Latta Plantation’s grounds, an 1800 plantation house, cabins, and outbuildings.
-Some barn animals are happy to greet visitors at this living history museum that showcases Carolina backcountry living in the 19th-century.
+Some barn animals are happy to greet visitors at this living history museum showcasing Carolina backcountry living in the 19th century.

 Fun Fact: Carowinds theme park is one hour south of Lake Norman.

-Lake Norman has several parks scattered throughout that are excellent for hiking, birding, biking, and enjoying the great outdoors.
+Lake Norman has several parks excellent for hiking, birding, biking, and enjoying the great outdoors.
 Jetton Park, with 104 acres and picturesque formal gardens, is the one I liked the best.
 A sweet little urban park to walk around, take photos, and admire the fountain, large pond, and frolicking geese is Roosevelt Wilson Park.
 Parking is easy, which makes it even better.

 Darling Downtown Davidson

-Downtown Davidson is one of the cutest little downtowns I’ve seen in ages.
-Sitting across from the pristine Davidson College campus, the shops run the length of a few blocks and offer local shopping, dining, post office, and an enormous library.
+Downtown Davidson is one of the cutest little downtowns I’ve ever seen.
+Sitting across from the pristine Davidson College campus, the shops run the length of a few blocks and offer local shopping, dining, a post office, and an enormous library.
 Main Street Books and The Village Store were my faves.

-Davidson’s downtown streets are lined with cozy benches and rockers, planters, and other cutesy things that are photo-worthy.
-Even the light poles are adorned with decorative flags, adding character and community spirit to the already friendly vibe.
-Though I didn’t have time to do it all, the places I need to visit on my next Lake Norman trip are to drink coffee at Summit Coffee, eat a hand-crafted sandwich at The Pickled Peach, and shop the Davidson Farmer’s Market.
+The downtown streets are lined with cozy benches, rockers, planters, and other photo-worthy cutesy things.
+Even the light poles adorn decorative flags, adding character and community spirit to the already friendly vibe.
+Though I didn’t have time to do it all, the places I need to visit on my next Lake Norman trip are to drink coffee at Summit Coffee, eat a hand-crafted sandwich at The Pickled Peach, and shop at the Davidson Farmer’s Market.